ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 General Settings
 ================

-The following settings provide an Ceph OSD Daemon's ID, and determine paths to data and journals.
+The following settings provide a Ceph OSD Daemon's ID, and determine paths to data and journals.
 Ceph deployment scripts typically generate the UUID automatically.